dlachtman/demo_cert/README.md

 # chat-bot feature flag example

 With this sample code, create your own Feature Flag in LaunchDarkly and see the flag working in your browser.
 Using the LaunchDarkly JS SDK, this code runs a feature called chat-bot which iterates through a list of users and assigns one a variation.
-Ths user and variation are then displayed on each reload in your browser.
+A random user and assigned variation are then displayed on each reload in your browser.
 To make your flag:

 1. Copy the ```index.html``` file to your own repository
 2. Change line 6 to ```<title>YOUR_NAME Chat</title>```